eProsima/DDS-Router/docs/rst/getting_started/usage_example.rst

 If launching the two routers in the same LAN, set a different ``domain`` id in one of the two configuration files (same as the one previously set for ShapesDemo).

-The configuration of wan participants is more complex, and we will not be covering it here in detail.
-In short, in this example both wan participants will communicate through UDP, with one being the client and the other one having the server role.
-Both participants are required to have a ``listening address`` (for the UDP case) where they will expect to receive traffic, and a ``connection address`` in the case of the client, which points at the server’s ``listening address``.
-Note that a unique ``id`` must be set for every wan participant, and this entry should also be included in ``connection address``.
+The configuration of WAN participants is more complex, and we will not be covering it here in detail.
+In short, in this example both WAN participants will communicate through UDP, with one being the client and the other one having the server role.
+Both participants are required to have a ``listening address`` (for the UDP case) where they will expect to receive traffic, and a ``connection address`` in the case of the client, which points at the server's ``listening address``.
+Note that a unique ``id`` must be set for every WAN participant, and this entry should also be included in ``connection address``.
 Refer to :ref:`WAN Participant <user_manual_participants_wan>` and :ref:`WAN Configuration <user_manual_wan_configuration>` for more information.
 You may also have a look at :ref:`WAN Example <examples_wan_example>` for a detailed explanation on how to configure this kind of participant.